Table of Contents

 Is B+ A Rare Blood Group?

 B-positive blood type is considered relatively rare.
 But what does this mean in terms of actual numbers?
-To understand its rarity, we need to look at its prevalence in different populations.
+To understand its rarity, we need to examine its prevalence across different populations.

 Statistical Prevalence in the United States